Dinosaur (2000 film): Marketing

 Similar to the promotional marketing of The Lion King (1994), Disney began the promotional rollout for Dinosaur by attaching a teaser trailer consisting entirely of the film's opening scene to the theatrical release of Toy Story 2 (1999).
 The same trailer was also included on the home video release of Tarzan (1999), and the Walt Disney Gold Classic Collection DVD release of The Aristocats (1970).
 A second trailer was later released in March and attached to the theatrical release to DreamWorks Animation's The Road to El Dorado (2000).

-To promote the release of Dinosaur, the Animal Kingdom theme park ride "Countdown to Extinction" was renamed after the film, and its plot, which had always prominently featured a Carnotaurus and an Iguanodon, was mildly altered so that the Iguanodon is specifically meant to be Aladar, the film's protagonist, and the plot of the ride is now about the riders traveling through time to a point just before the impact of the meteor that caused the extinction of the non-avian dinosaurs, to bring Aladar back to the present and save his life.
+To promote the release of Dinosaur, the Animal Kingdom theme park ride "Countdown to Extinction" was renamed after the film, and its plot, which had always prominently featured a Carnotaurus and an Iguanodon, was mildly altered so that the Iguanodon is specifically meant to be Aladar, the film's protagonist, and the plot of the ride is now about the riders traveling through time to a point just before the impact of the meteorite that caused the extinction of the non-avian dinosaurs, to bring Aladar back to the present and save his life.
 A "Dinosaur Jubilee" was held at the Animal Kingdom's DinoLand U.S.A.
 It ran from May to July 2000 and included interactive games, music, and a display of the replica of the dinosaur Sue.
+A walkthrough attraction based on the film also opened temporarily in Discoveryland at Disneyland Paris.

 McDonald's launched a four-week promotion in May 2000.
 The restaurant chain sold Dinosaur-themed Happy Meals, which included toys such as hand puppets and talking dinosaur figures.
 It also ran the "Hatch, Match & Win" sweepstake contest in the United States, where customers could collect game pieces with their meals for a chance to win various prizes.
 Mattel also produced toys based on the film, and the Disney Store chain sold other film-based merchandise.

 Home media

 The film was released on VHS and DVD on January 30, 2001.
 It was also released on 2-Disc Collector's Edition DVD that same day.
 Both DVD releases are THX certified and feature a DTS 5.1 audio track.
+For the Collector's Edition version, first disc contained supplemental bonus features, including two audio commentaries: one from directors Ralph Zondag and Eric Leighton and the effects supervisors, and the other from producer Pam Marsden and the animators.
+It also featured interactive games and an educational short explaining the various prehistoric eras.
+The second disc contains numerous behind-the-scenes documentary features, including early animation tests.

-In December 2001, Variety reported it was the fourth best-selling home video release of the year selling 10.6 million copies and garnering $198 million.
+In December 2001, Variety reported it was the fourth best-selling home video release of the year, behind Shrek, How the Grinch Stole Christmas and Pearl Harbor.
+It had sold 10.6 million copies and garnered $198 million.
 It was re-released on VHS on February 25, 2003.
 The film was released on Blu-ray for an original widescreen presentation on September 19, 2006, becoming the first animated film to be released on the format.
-It was re-released on Blu-ray on February 8, 2011.